Irindu/siddhi/docs/documentation/siddhi-4.0.md

 insert into RegulatorActionStream;
 ```

-This Siddhi Application generates an alert if we have switch off the regulator before the temperature reaches 12 degrees.
+This Siddhi Application generates an alert if we have switched off the regulator before the temperature reaches 12 degrees.

 ```sql
 define stream RegulatorStateChangeStream(deviceID long, roomNo int, tempSet double, action string);